mattly/bork/Readme.md

 You will also need a way to move files around.
 You can either scp them or have curl installed already.

+If you're using a modern unix variant and the base requirements are not met by your distribution, we'd like to work with you to figure out how to bootstrap

 ### Usage